jrudar/Triglav/README.md

     n_iter: int, default = 40
         The number of iterations to run Triglav.

+    n_iter_fwer: int, default = 11
+        The iteration at which Bonferroni corrections begin.

     p_1: float, default = 0.65
         Used to determine the shape of the Beta-Binomial distribution modelling hits.